 But I also think there are a lot of other benefits that have come from using them.
 So here are my top five reasons for using minimalist shoes.

 1. Maintain Ankle Flexibility

 Many shoes on the market have raised heels.
 Elevated heels can be found in everything from dress shoes to running shoes and many types of casual shoes.

 Wearing a shoe with a raised heel is like standing on a ramp facing downhill.
 Nonstop.

-Increasing ankle flexibility was one of the keys to fixing my arches.
-Having a raised heel puts the calf muscles in a shortened position which is the opposite of what I was trying to accomplish.
+Increasing ankle flexibility was one of the keys to improving my arches.
+A traditional shoe, with its raised heel, puts the calf muscles in a shortened position.
+This is the opposite of what I was trying to accomplish.

-The conventional heel-to-toe drop is around 10-12 millimeters in running shoes.
-Shoes marketed as minimalist typically have a drop of less than 6mm, though I prefer only the ones that are completely flat.
+The conventional heel-to-toe drop (the difference in height from the back to the front of the shoe) is around 10-12 millimeters in running shoes.
+Shoes marketed as minimalist typically have a drop of less than 6mm.
+I prefer the ones that are completely flat.
 This is sometimes referred to as zero-drop or a zero heel-to-toe differential.
 I just don’t see any need to have my heel raised higher off the ground than the rest of the foot.

 2. Better Ground Feel

 Minimalist shoes typically have thin and flexible soles without a lot of added cushioning.
 This helps create that barefoot-like experience.
 A lot of the training I was doing for my arches involved adjusting the way that I walked.
 This involved spending time walking barefoot while paying attention to what my feet were doing.

 With minimalist shoes, I could replicate a lot of that training because I could actually feel what my feet were doing inside the shoes.